Aitkin County Jail

 Huber law (Work release) program

 The Huber law allows non-violent sentenced offenders to remain employed while serving their sentence in jail.
 An offender is released to go to work and immediately returns to jail at the end of the workday.
 Offenders wishing to be placed on the Huber program must have it included in their sentence and have employment within 60 miles of the facility.
 To apply for the program, contact Karla White before you report to jail.

 Pay to Stay

 The jail offsets operational costs by charging offenders $20.00 per day to stay in the jail and through other fees assessed to relieve taxpayer burden.
 Offenders are given a payment plan and other options to pay their fees.
-Contact Deb Hamilton with questions about the Pay to Stay program.
+Contact Karla White with questions about the Pay to Stay program.